rhysez/ascii_snake/README.md

 ### Vectors, Linked Lists and Linear Search
 The game is comprised of three main systems - vectors, linked lists, and a linear search algorithm to navigate lists.

+### Minimal abstractions - why?
+I wanted to build the game with as little help from libraries as possible.
+This approach forced me to get into the weeds of fundamental C++ concepts.